 Feel like cancelling all of your social plans because you’re so tired.

-These findings will then better inform you on how to schedule things.
-Save the important tasks for when you’re at your most energised.
-“If you’re not a morning person then ease yourself in with bite-sized tasks that are easy to get through and don’t require intense concentration, saving your meatier tasks for later in the day,” suggests Anna.
+These findings will then help you work out how to schedule your work in the most productive way.
+“If you’re not a morning person, then ease yourself in with bite-sized tasks that are easy to get through and don’t require intense concentration, saving your meatier tasks for later in the day,” suggests Anna.
 “If you find yourself brimming with new ideas and feeling revived by your lunch break, then plan in any creative activities for when you get back to your desk.
-Struggle to keep your eyes open over dinner with your mates on a weeknight?
+Do you struggle to keep your eyes open over dinner with your mates on a weeknight?
 Then pencil in your catch-ups for the weekend instead.”
 Be aware of peaks and troughs throughout the week too.
 “This dialogue between yourself, your attention and your energy levels will help you create plans for your day, week or month ahead with the highest chance of successfully executing them.”

 Can’t finish a task because your inbox is constantly pinging with notifications?
 If checking and re-checking it every few minutes is making it impossible to focus, follow the ‘three times a day’ rule to regain control of your emails.
 “Check your inbox once in the morning and reply to anything that has come in the previous evening or overnight, then once around lunchtime to do a tidy-up of any urgent morning messages, then do one final check just before you clock off for the day to reply to whatever is left,” says Anna Newton.
 “This is how I personally like to approach my inbox.
 By checking it three times a day I’m able to keep on top of it, and I don’t feel like it ever gets too overwhelming.
 Short and sharp bursts work better for me, plus I’m able to catch anything in the net that’s urgent in a timely fashion.”